yennhito/lab4geog458/README.md

 ![Map Image](img/clinicstemp.PNG)

-- Description of Tile: Data layer showing the location of clinics in the Seattle Area and in Washington.
+- Description of Tile: Data layer showing the location of clinics in the Seattle Area.
 - Geographic Area of Focus: Seattle, WA and surrounding neighborhoods
 - Zoom Levels: Max Zoom - 14; Min Zoom - 10